 European promoters were eager to bring the Worcester Whirlwind to European tracks.
 He refused because he didn’t want to race on Sunday when the most prestigious French events were held.

 Eventually, when French promoters agreed to change the dates for major races, he gave in to the lure of the lucrative races and the potential escape from racism.
-After a race in Taunton, Mass., one of the white cyclists pulled him off his bicycle and choked him until he was unconscious.
+After a race in Taunton, Mass., one of the white cyclists pulled him off his bicycle and choked him until he passed out.
 The culprit was fined $50, and other white racers donated money to help him pay the fine.

 He continued to tour Europe and Australia, where he encountered racism from other American cyclists who raced Down Under.
 Australia wasn’t a complete waste, though; he had married Daisy Morris, and she gave birth to their daughter in Sydney.
 They named her Rita Sydney.